 Effects of COVID-19 Shutdowns on Domestic Violence in US Cities

-We empirically investigate the impact of COVID-19 shutdowns on domestic violence using real-time data on both domestic-related calls for service and crime reports on domestic violence assault from the 18 major US police departments for which both types of records are available.
-Although we confirm initial reports of an increase in domestic calls for service at the start of the pandemic, we find that the increase preceded mandatory shutdowns, and there was an incremental decline following the government imposition of restrictions.
+We empirically investigate the impact of COVID-19 shutdowns on domestic violence using incident-level data on both domestic-related calls for service and crime reports of domestic violence assaults from the 18 major US police departments for which both types of records are available.
+Although we confirm prior reports of an increase in domestic calls for service at the start of the pandemic, we find that the increase preceded mandatory shutdowns, and there was an incremental decline following the government imposition of restrictions.
 We also find no evidence that domestic violence crimes increased.
-Rather, domestic violence assaults declined significantly during shutdowns.
-These reductions may have resulted from increased public attention and spending to address domestic violence and its triggers during the pandemic, which suggests potential benefits from such investments.
-Our results fail to support claims that shutdowns increased domestic violence and suggest caution before drawing inference or basing policy on calls data alone.
+Rather, police reports of domestic violence assaults declined significantly during the initial shutdown period.
+There was no significant change in intimate partner homicides during shutdown months and victimization survey reports of intimate partner violence were lower.
+Our results fail to support claims that shutdowns increased domestic violence and suggest caution before drawing inference or basing policy solely on data from calls to police.

 Keywords: Domestic violence, COVID-19 pandemic, crime reporting, police data

 JEL Classification: I18, J12, J16, K14, K42, R28